cogilabs/GTFOBot/README.md

 The completion is now separate between servers, every server has it's own completion file containing its progression.

-If you want to use it on your server, please contact me.
+If you want to try it, you can add it to your server via [this link](https://discord.com/api/oauth2/authorize?client_id%3D1050757215885209640%26permissions%3D283736656976%26scope%3Dbot).
+Keep in mind that it is still in active developement and that it's currently hosted on a raspberry pi zero, which doesn't have the best performances in the world.

 If you want to launch it by yourself, you'll need to create a discord app on <https://discord.com/developers/> then you'll need to create a `config.json` using the template `template-config.json` and put your created bot's details inside of it.